 Sometimes a landlord will prefer to keep utilities and other bills in his own name, perhaps because of the administrative burden of transferring them to the tenant.
 This isn't advised.
 Some bills may be based on consumption when the tenant has no incentive not to consume (such as in the case of electricity, gas and water) and the landlord may face much greater bills than he expected.
 The tenant may also need some utility bills in his own name to be able to prove that he lives at the address.

 If the landlord does wish to pay the bills himself, the cost can either be included in the rent (as part of the fixed amount) or specified as an additional payment that covers the bills (but not more).
 Which bills are paid by whom should be recorded in the tenancy agreement.

 Our advice is to let the tenant pay for all associated service costs including council tax.
 Collecting additional payments creates another administrative burden, disrupts the landlord's cash flow and can be problematic to enforce.

 Many penalty clauses are liable to be found void under the Unfair Terms Regulations (see our article on unfair terms in letting agreements).
 Penalty clauses need to be used very carefully.

 Penalties cannot be excessive in size, nor unjustly charged.
 A penalty clause should recompense a landlord for costs incurred, not punish the tenant.
 It would be wise to draw the tenant's attention to any penalty clause before the tenancy agreement is signed.
 Commonly this would be done in a covering letter.

 Interest on late payment of rent

 A clause allowing interest on late payment of rent is recommended, although it should not be excessive.
-The rate paid should be about what the landlord would receive on a high interest bearing bank account.

 If the clause is not included, a landlord can only claim interest if he starts court proceedings.
 The agreement must state on what amount interest is payable, i.e. rent lawfully due.